 There is certainly a lot of benefits that can be gained from using this site.
 Two immediately come to mind.

-Not only do you get valuable information regarding your ancestors that you can put into your family tree but you could break down a brick wall in your research with what you find.
+Firstly, not only do you get valuable information regarding your ancestors that you can put into your family tree but you could break down a brick wall in your research with what you find.

-This site though is definitely hit-and-miss as it is not certain that you will indeed find your ancestor.
+This site though is hit-and-miss as it is not certain that you will indeed find your ancestor.
 But you do not know until you look.

 Also, on top of this new information is being added all the time so if you do not find what you are looking for now then you can always try again at a later date.